Karcanimal/Karcanimal.github.io/index.md

 # _Code Review_

 The importance of a code review cannot be underestimated.
+The ability for the development team to have a structured environment can improve the overall team knowledge and ensure the consistency of the code base can be improved.

 ### _Code Review Videos Link_